thtRajasthaniGuy/nearbycare/README.md

 Hi [Name],

 Great news!
-[NGO Name] has been approved and is now live on NearbyCare.
+[NGO Name] has been approved and is now live on KarunaHub.

 View the listing: [Link to organization page]